+Classic matured (hard, semi-hard) cheeses

+French

 Francophiles may be surprised to be reminded that there are relatively few French hard cheeses and even fewer that are available outside France, examples are: Cantal, Comté, Emmental (generally produced industrially) and Mimolette (Edam-like).

-Comté AOC: Mayer: tyramine 0 mg/kg (23).
-Comté is essentially the same as Swiss Gruyere, but still mostly in the hands of small producers, whereas Swiss Gruyere is almost entirely large scale co-operatives.
+Comté AOC: Mayer: tyramine 0 mg/kg (26).
+Comté is essentially the same as Swiss Gruyere, but still mostly in the hands of small producers, whereas Swiss Gruyere is almost entirely large-scale cooperatives.
 One would therefore predict the Swiss types would be even lower in tyramine.

+Cantal: Mayer: 0 mg/kg (26).